George Kurian (politician)

-George Kurian (born 20 September 1960) is an Indian politician and lawyer from Kerala, who currently serves as a Minister of State for Fisheries, Animal Husbandry and Dairying and Minority Affairs in the third Modi ministry.
+George Kurian (born 20 September 1960) is an Indian politician and lawyer from Kerala, who served as the Minister of State for Fisheries, Animal Husbandry and Dairying and Minority Affairs in the third Modi ministry.
 He is a long-standing member of the Bharatiya Janata Party (BJP) who joined the party ever since its formation in 1980.
 He was a lawyer in the Supreme Court of India.
-He currently serves as member of Rajya Sabha representing Madhya Pradesh.
+He was a member of Rajya Sabha.
+He also contested in Kerala state assembly elections many times.

 Previously, he has served as the vice-chairman of National Commission for Minorities and as Officer on Special Duty (OSD) to the then Minister of State for Railways, O. Rajagopal.

 Early life

-George was born in 1960 as the youngest of five children of Kurian and Annamma.
-He hails from Nambiakulam in Ettumanoor.
-His education was in Kottayam district.
-He is a Christian who belongs to the Syro-Malabar Catholic Church.
-Kurian is an LLB graduate and has post-graduation in Master of Arts.
-He practices law in the Supreme Court of India.
+Kurian was born at Ettumanoor in the Kottayam district of Kerala.
+After earning a B.Sc. from the K.E.
+College, Mannanam, he completed his M.A. at the Government College, Kottayam.
+He is also a law graduate from School of Indian Legal Thought and has practiced in Supreme Court.